 - Elastic Surface of Threat – Cloud-native apps have complicated the things between a quickly changing amount of functions, VMs, containers, and service-mesh, and might span several cloud vendors.
 While this enables them to scale from a few work operations to 1000 in seconds.
 Here, the unexpected consequence is an elastic threat surface, which develops and shrinks with the programs, making such platforms complicated while security.

-- Security DevOps Velocity – When a release cycle and pipeline is measured in terms of minutes, manual provisioning and security policies management is no more feasible.
-Cloud Native Security cannot be the only responsibility of the dedicated security team, which means the developers also have to show their equal dedication to giving the best security results.
+- Security DevOps Velocity – When a release cycle and pipeline are measured in terms of minutes, manual provisioning and security policies management is no more feasible.
+Cloud-Native Security cannot be the only responsibility of the dedicated security team, which means the developers also have to show their equal dedication to giving the best security results.

 Best Cloud Native Security Measures

-- Recheck All Security Measures – With the passing of each day and increase in workload, changes in existing security level are possible.
+- Recheck All Security Measures – With the passing of each day and increase in workload, changes in the existing security levels are possible.
 Cyber security is not at all a one-time event.
-Rechecking of security standards should be attempted on a weekly basis to check that no vulnerabilities have been originated because of application evolution and developers iterate.
-Therefore, it is must make a repetitive cycle in the software itself so that the app itself realize the changes and inform about the same to the responsible authority.
+Rechecking of security standards should be attempted every week to check that no vulnerabilities have been originated because of application evolution and developers iterate.
+Therefore, it is must make a repetitive cycle in the software itself so that the app itself realizes the changes and information about the same responsible authority.

 Begin Left & Small With Security